 Grand Egypt tour is an in-depth tour of the land of Pharaohs.
-Visit Cairo, Alexandria, Luxor, Aswan, Abu Simbel and enjoy a 7-night deluxe Nile cruise on this unforgettable trip.
+Visit Cairo, Alexandria, Luxor, Aswan, Abu Simbel (optional) and enjoy a 7-night deluxe Nile cruise on this unforgettable trip.

-DAY 1 – Wed: Arrival to Cairo, Sound & Light Show
+DAY 1 – Wed: Arrive in Cairo, Sound & Light Show

 Tonight, enjoy an unforgettable sound & light show above the Giza Pyramids.
 It will tell a story of the Pyramids and the Sphinx.
 Inaugurated in April of 1961, with the narrative voice of the late Richard Burton, magnificent sound and lighting effects, the show begins with the narrative of the Sphinx, who has been the guardian of the city of the dead for five thousand years.
 Overseeing the building of the three pyramids, the Sphinx reflects on the historical contributions of Thutmosis IV, Akhnaten, Nefertiti and Tutankhamun.
 Overnight in Cairo.